Why Most MarTech Implementations Fail (and How to Get Yours Right)

 They understand your ecosystem

-Without clarity on how platforms fit together it can get very messy - duplication, overlap, under-utilisation, and wasted spend.
+Without clarity on how platforms fit together and what their purposes are, it can get very messy - duplication, overlap, under-utilisation, and wasted spend.

 Red flag: No audit of your current stack and ecosystem, no integration plan, no clear decisions on what stays, what goes, and why.